 Experience Care has recently launched its online training program, LevelUp, which helps ensure that all staff will be competent in using a computer and working with software as well as accessing company information, such as customer complaints, messages, and other notifications from supervisors.

 These courses are customized for different roles and are designed to teach employees the skills they need in order to be successful using the system.
 We understand that different members of your staff have different responsibilities.
 A nurse entrusted with documentation will require a different curriculum than a social worker who does intake interviews.

-Our EHR system gives each role their own orientation so they can be successful when in an unfamiliar position using our software.
+Our long term care software system gives each role their own orientation so they can be successful when in an unfamiliar position using our software.

 Perhaps one was promoted from housekeeping/meal service jobs into more direct care roles, like the roles of nursing assistants or physical therapy aides.
 They may not know how electronic health records (EHRs) work for long term care facilities.
 It is in such situations that LevelUp can help catch them up quickly.
 We also offer in-person training and webinars for our long term care staff.

 Experience Care makes every effort to facilitate a smooth transition to electronic documentation.
 “The implementation experience with Experience Care has been really good, because they’ve done so much work upfront to make it easy for us, from understanding how we do things in long term care settings to having the right person come through and train us,” said Bradley.

 Experience Care’s recently launched POC module, increases the quality and quantity of information charted by caregivers in long-term care.
 Additionally, it improves the overall profitability by reducing ADLs documentation errors, which is a significant component of PDPM scoring.
 By using this system, nurses will have more time to provide better and more centered care to your residents.
 The interoperability of the software will allow physicians to access the medical records of patients or residents and prescribe medication or make changes from afar.